A Cryogenic Muon Tagging System Based on Kinetic Inductance Detectors for Superconducting Quantum Processors: Experimental Setup and Data Acquisition

 \section{Experimental Setup and Data Acquisition}

-The prototype was operated in a dry $^3$He/$^4$He dilution refrigerator at a base temperature of approximately 20 mK at La Sapienza University.
+The prototype was operated in a dry $^3$He/$^4$He dilution refrigerator at a base temperature of approximately 20 mK at Sapienza University of Rome (Italy).
 The vertical stack of the three detectors was enclosed in a three-layer shielding pot made of aluminum (inner), copper (middle), and Cryophy\textregistered ~(outer), which provided thermal shielding and protection from external magnetic fields.
 The assembly was thermally anchored to the mixing-chamber stage through copper bars for thermalization (Figure~\ref{fig:KIDs}c).

 RF connectors and coaxial lines allowed the simultaneous readout of all three detectors in a daisy-chain configuration.
 An RF tone generated at room temperature by an Ettus X310 board was used to bias the KIDs, and attenuated by 55 dB along the cryostat to suppress thermal noise before reaching the array.
 The transmitted signal was amplified by a HEMT low-noise amplifier at the 4 K stage and then returned to the same board for down-conversion.
-Data were acquired using the open-source firmware developed for the BULLKID experiment~\cite{Minutolo:2019}.
-When a signal exceeded a predefined threshold, 24 millisecond-long waveforms from all channels were recorded simultaneously, with any detector able to act as trigger.
-The trigger condition was defined as a resonator response, after band-pass filtering, exceeding five times the RMS of the filtered baseline noise.
-Data were acquired with a sampling frequency of 100\,kHz and a total live time of about one hour per run.
+In the context of integration with superconducting qubit platforms, the KID-based muon tagging system would operate in parallel with the qubit control and readout electronics.
+While the KIDs are read out here using an Ettus X310 board, the qubits could be controlled and measured using an RFSoC-based platform such as a ZCU216 board~\cite{DeDominicis:2025}.
+The two readout chains would initially remain independent within the same cryogenic environment.
+Preliminary tests with a qubit chip featuring $T_1 \sim 100\,\mu$s indicate that potential electromagnetic crosstalk between the muon-tagging system and the qubits does not introduce observable degradation of $T_1$.
+Synchronization between the KID and qubit acquisition systems can be achieved via optical calibration pulses injected through a fiber-coupled LED down to the mixing chamber, enabling temporal alignment of the datasets.
+As a first step, the veto could be applied offline by discarding qubit data within a defined time window following a KID trigger.
+Radiation-induced events in similar devices typically last 1--2 ms~\cite{DeDominicis:2025}, setting the relevant timescale for the veto window.